ppadmanabhan-sf/eco-nft/README.md

 **We are also hoping the platforms themselves will be more transparent on the matter, and we can eventually retire this document**.
 However, at the time of writing, not a single platform has publicly acknowledged the issue on their website.
 When they do, the relevant links will be included below.

-**What would be great to see from CryptoArt / NFT platforms regarding sustainability**:
+**What would be great to see from NFT platforms regarding sustainability**:
 - A statement of values
 - A commitment to transparency, communication and guidance for CryptoArtists
 - A roadmap (other than “We hope ETH2 will resolve the issue when it’s released in a year or two" - e.g. alternate chains, side chains, lazy minting, layer 2 scaling which are currently in the process of supporting.
 Including bounties to PoS chains and wallets to create a solution to PoW etc)